bcrisp/Cobalt/Untitled.md

 This all serves a point.
 The idea that a process or paragraph block can "hand off" control to another process or paragraph and potentially never recover their context is an extremely important one.

+### Definitions

+A category consists of objects and morphisms that link objects to other objects.
+This can be viewed as a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) but doesn't have to be.
+In fact, viewing categories as directed graphs can become limiting when abstractions come into play.

+Again, a category consists of objects and morphisms.
+A morphism from a -> b entails some kind of connection, but again, it may be more helpful to view this as a kind of logical implication rather than an edge connecting two vertices.

+There may be a number of objects and a number of morphisms (also called "arrows") that link them.
+Think of a kind of network, with objects linked to each other like beads sewn into a tapestry.

 ### Algebras of a Kind